matthew-scherf/Only-One/docs/preliminary_paper.md

 We have demonstrated that Advaita Vedanta—often dismissed as mysticism or poetic metaphor—can be formalized with the same rigor as any contemporary metaphysical system.
 The core insights of the Upaniṣads and Śaṅkara's commentaries can be expressed in higher-order logic, and their logical consistency can be machine-verified.

-The eight axioms we have proposed capture:
+The nine axioms we have proposed capture:
 - The existence of phenomena
 - Their grounding in a unique Absolute
 - The transcendence of the Absolute beyond phenomenal properties